Adama Soumaoro

-Adama Soumaoro (born 18 June 1992) is a French professional footballer who plays as a centre-back for Serie A club Bologna.
+Bakary Adama Soumaoro (born 18 June 1992) is a French professional footballer who last played as a centre-back for Serie A club Bologna.

 Career

 On 31 January 2020, Soumaoro joined Serie A club Genoa on loan with an option-to-buy.
 On 10 January 2021, he moved on another Italian loan, this time to Bologna.
 However, in contrary to his loan at Genoa, his loan at Bologna was made permanent.
 The reported fee was of €2.5 million.

 Personal life

-Born in France, Soumaoro is of Malian descent.
+Soumaoro was born in Fontenay-aux-Roses, in the southern suburbs of Paris.
+He has French nationality and is of Malian descent.